ligujie123/ligujie123.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-Welcome!
-I am Gujie Li, Assistant Professor of Information Systems and Analytics at [National University of Singapore](https://www.nus.edu.sg).
+I am an Assistant Professor of Information Systems and Analytics at [National University of Singapore](https://www.nus.edu.sg).
 I obtained my Ph.D. in Information Systems from [Robert H. Smith School of Business](https://www.rhsmith.umd.edu), [University of Maryland](https://umd.edu).

-You may find a current copy of my CV [here](https://drive.google.com/file/d/1CTfwOiQH0EWm67CCniDmX6CG4PbAw8XP/view?usp=sharing), and contact me via `gujieli[AT]nus.edu.sg`

 My research focuses on the economic and behavioral implications of digital platform design and emerging technologies.
 Methodologically, I employ applied econometrics, causal inference, and machine learning.

+You may find a current copy of my CV [here](https://drive.google.com/file/d/1CTfwOiQH0EWm67CCniDmX6CG4PbAw8XP/view?usp=sharing), and contact me via `gujieli[AT]nus.edu.sg`